-

 A partnership, other than a publicly traded partnership treated as a corporation, is not subject to Wisconsin income or franchise tax and therefore cannot be transferred a credit.
 However, a credit can be transferred directly to a partner if the partner is otherwise subject to Wisconsin income or franchise tax.

-Not-for-profit entities may be eligible for an exemption to this requirement.
+Not-for-profit entities may be exempt from this requirement.

 -